dPys/PyNets/README.md

 Learn more about Networkx: https://networkx.github.io/

-More specifically: PyNets utilizes nilearn and networkx tools in a nipype workflow to automatically generate rsfMRI networks (whole-brain, or RSN's like the DMN) based on a variety of atlas-defined parcellation schemes, and then automatically plot associated adjacency matrices, connectome visualizations, and extract the following graph theoretical measures from those networks (both binary and weighted undirected versions, with a user-defined thresholding):\
+More specifically: PyNets utilizes nilearn and networkx tools in a nipype workflow to automatically generate rsfMRI networks (whole-brain, or RSN's like the DMN) based on a variety of atlas-defined parcellation schemes, and then automatically plot associated adjacency matrices, connectome visualizations, and extract the following graph theoretical measures from those networks with a user-defined thresholding:\
 global efficiency, local efficiency, transitivity, degree assortativity coefficient, average clustering coefficient, average shortest path length, betweenness centrality, degree pearson correlation coefficient, number of cliques \

-For more information on interpeting these measures, see: https://sites.google.com/site/bctnet/measures/list

 -----